Why haven't we been back to the Moon in over 50 years?

-On July 20th, 1969 history was made.
+The 20th of July 1969 is a day that would go down in infamy.
 This date marked the first successful manned mission to the moon, with the Eagle lunar module touching down on the moon's surface at 20:17 UTC.
-The following day, Neil Armstrong became the first man to walk on the surface of the moon, inspiring a whole new generation of astronauts.
+The following day, Neil Armstrong became the first man to walk on the moon's surface, inspiring a new generation of astronauts.

-As we inch ever closer to the 50th anniversary of that momentous occasion, it begs the question - why have we stopped traveling to the moon?
-What seemed like the beginning of a new era of exploration 49 years ago was sadly short-lived, and the last manned mission to our closest satellite was in 1972.
+As we inch ever closer to the 55th anniversary of that momentous occasion, it begs the question: why have we stopped traveling to the moon?
+What seemed like the beginning of a new era of exploration 54 years ago was sadly short-lived, and the last manned mission to our closest satellite was in 1972.

-To mark the 49th anniversary of the Apollo 11 landing, we'll be looking at the mission itself, following lunar efforts, and the reasons why we haven't been back to the moon for almost half a century.
+To mark the 55th anniversary of the Apollo 11 landing, we'll look at the mission itself, the following lunar efforts, and why we haven't been back to the moon for over half a century.

-The Apollo 11 was launched from the Kennedy Space Center on Florida's east coast on July 16th, 1969.
+Apollo 11 was launched from the Kennedy Space Center on Florida's east coast on July 16th, 1969.
 With Neil Armstrong, Buzz Aldrin, and Michael Collins aboard, it passed behind the moon on July 19th and entered lunar orbit.
 The craft completed 30 orbits, allowing the crew a view of their landing site in the southern Sea of Tranquility.
-This site was chosen based on data from the Lunar Orbiter and Ranger 8 and Surveyor 5.
+This site was chosen based on data from the Lunar Orbiter, Ranger 8, and Surveyor 5.

-On July 20th, the Eagle lander separated from the Comand Module, Columbia, and began its descent to the surface of the moon.
-The Eagle had just 25 seconds worth of fuel left when it touched down.
+On July 20th, the Eagle lander separated from the Comand Module, Columbia, and descended to the moon's surface.
+The Eagle had just 25 seconds' worth of fuel when it touched down.
 The entire world watched in awe as the first manned moon mission safely and successfully touched down on the moon's surface.

 Apollo 17: Bringing an End to Man's Exploration of the Moon

-1972 saw the launch of the Apollo 17, which would prove to be man's final foray to the moon.
+1972 saw the launch of Apollo 17, which would be man's final foray to the moon.
 It was launched after midnight on December 7th, making it the first manned night launch of a U.S. rocket.
-The mission broke records for longest time spent on the surface of the moon, longest time in lunar orbit, and longest total extravehicular activities.
+The mission broke records for the longest time spent on the moon's surface, the longest in lunar orbit, and the most extended total extravehicular activities.

 Despite the success of this, and previous Apollo missions, the White House had originally planned to cancel the Apollo program after Apollo 15.
-Apollo 16 and 17 managed to go ahead as planned, but ultimately after 1972 NASA was faced with too many obstacles to allow their manned lunar missions to continue.
+Apollo 16 and 17 managed to go ahead as planned, but after 1972, NASA faced too many obstacles to allow their manned lunar missions to continue.

 The Constellation Program: Trying to Reinvigorate Lunar Exploration

 The program was predicted to run from 2005 until 2025.
-Unfortunately, the program only officially ran until 2009, and was officially shelved by President Barack Obama in 2011.
-Though the Constellation Program was designed to be one of NASA's most cost-effective programs, with an emphasis placed on converting lunar soil into either fuel or breathable air to reduce mission costs, it simply proved to be too expensive to continue.
+Unfortunately, the program only officially ran until 2009 and was officially shelved by President Barack Obama in 2011.
+Though the Constellation Program was designed to be one of NASA's most cost-effective programs, emphasizing converting lunar soil into fuel or breathable air to reduce mission costs, it proved too expensive to continue.

-NASA originally estimated the cost of Constellation at $230 billion for the entire twenty-year duration, though it was difficult to arrive at an exact figure due to the experimental nature of the equipment needed.
-When Obama took office, he declared that the program was too expensive, too delayed, and lacking in innovation.
-Once again, any dreams of putting humans on the moon were dashed.
+NASA initially estimated the cost of the Constellation at $230 billion for the entire twenty-year duration.
+However, it was challenging to arrive at an exact figure due to the experimental nature of the equipment needed.
+When Obama took office, he declared that the program was too expensive, too delayed, and lacking innovation.
+Once again, any dreams of putting humans on the Moon were dashed.

-Ultimately, the progress required to put a man on the moon in the first place, paired with the enormous amounts of labor and capital, simply weren't sustainable.
+Ultimately, the progress required to put a man on the moon in the first place, paired with the enormous amounts of labor and capital, wasn't sustainable.

 A New Hope: Exploring the Future of Lunar Landings

-Thankfully, we've come a long way since 1969, in more ways than one.
-For starters, we no longer have to depend on government agencies when it comes to space exploration.
-The past decade has seen the rapid progression of privately-owned space exploration enterprises, who are keen to do everything from bringing tourists to the surface of the moon to establishing Martian colonies.
+Thankfully, we've come a long way since 1969 in more ways than one.
+For starters, we no longer have to depend on government agencies regarding space exploration.
+The past decade has seen the rapid progression of privately-owned space exploration enterprises keen to do everything from bringing tourists to the moon's surface to establishing Martian colonies.

 Elon Musk's SpaceX is just one company with plans to transport people to the moon once more.
-The company has been planning commercial tours to the moon for some years now, though these plans have been delayed as of late.
+The company has been planning commercial tours to the moon for some years, with plans to get there sometime in late 2023.

-This isn't the only moon mission in which SpaceX is involved, however.
-Recently it was announced that the first ever Israeli moon mission is expected to launch by the end of this year, helped in part by SpaceX.
+However, this isn't the only moon mission in which SpaceX is involved.
+Recently it was announced that the first-ever Israeli moon mission is expected to launch by the end of this year, helped in part by SpaceX.
 The planned mission was announced earlier this month by SpaceIL and Israel Aerospace Industries, who plan to transport their lander via a SpaceX Falcon 9 rocket.

-That said, SpaceX could have some competition when it comes to the next manned mission to the moon.
-Rival company, Blue Origin, also made an announcement earlier this month wherein they laid out their plans for a series of moon landings beginning as early as 2023.
+That said, SpaceX could have some competition regarding the next manned mission to the moon.
+Rival company, Blue Origin, also announced earlier this month, laying out their plans for a series of moon landings beginning as early as 2023.

-Though no one has stepped foot on the moon for almost 50 years, we might not have to wait much longer before we take another giant leap for mankind.
+Though no one has stepped on the moon for over 50 years, we might not have to wait much longer before taking another giant leap for mankind.

 Thanks to the efforts of private companies, governments need no longer sacrifice large percentages of their budgets for the sake of lunar missions.
-A sense of excitement is beginning to bubble its way through the general public too, as companies race amongst themselves to see who will be the first to make their mark on the cosmos.
+A sense of excitement is also beginning to bubble through the general public as companies race to see who will be the first to make their mark on the cosmos.

 The coming years will have no shortage of exciting missions to capture the imaginations of the next generation of space explorers.
-After half a century of looking to the moon, mankind could walk on the surface once more.
+After half a century of looking at the moon, our species could walk on the surface again.